omnibenchmark-renku/omnibenchmark-py/README.md

 A new project can be created by a few clicks as described [here](https://renku.readthedocs.io/en/latest/tutorials/first_steps/01_create_project.html).
 Templates can be chosen depending on the projects code or the Basic Python template.
 Project can then be populated/changed in an interactive renku session (see session tab of the project) or within the GitLab instance or clone of the project (Overview tab --> View in GitLab).

 ### Project requirements
 Project requirements can be defined by adapting the `Dockerfile` and specifying the all required R packages with their versions in the `install.R` file and all required python modules with their versions in the `requirements.txt` file.
 The later needs to contain at least `omnibenchmark`.
 If you work in an interactive session you need to save/commit your changes either by running `renku save` or `git add/commit/push` and close and restart the session once the new Docker image has been build.
 The built is triggered automatically when commiting changes, but can take a while depending on the requirments.

 ### The config.yaml file
 Usually all specific information about a benchmark project can be specified in a `config.yaml` file.
 Below we show an example with all standard fields and explanations to them.
 Many fields are optional and do not apply to all modules.
 All unneccessary fields can be skipped.
 There are further optional fields for specfic edge cases, that are described in an extra `config.yaml` file.
 In general the `config.yaml` file consists of a data, an input, an output and a parameter section as well as a few extra fields to define the main benchmark script and benchmark type.
 Except for the data section the other sections are optional.
-Multiple values can be parsed as Lists.
+Multiple values can be parsed as lists.

 ```yaml
 # Data section to describe the object and the associated (result) dataset